juliaguida/oystercard/thermostat_es6/walkthroughs/apis.md

   });
 ```

 Click around the object, and find the temperature - it should be under `main`.
 However, the temperature seems to be above 270, which doesn't seem right.
-On further inspection of the API documentation, you can pass an additional parameter to the request to make sure our request returns a metric unit, in this case Celcius:
+On further inspection of the API documentation, you can pass an additional parameter to the request to make sure our request returns a metric unit, in this case Celsius:

 ```javascript
 // console